chris2fr/configmagic/docs/index.md

 ConfigMagic.com is a website for configuration management of all kinds.

 Now where did I put that?
 What was that password again?
 Did I do that?
-ConfigMagic tries to answer these questions we ask ourselves, our workmates, our coworkers and more.
+ConfigMagic tries to answer these questions we ask ourselves, our providers, our coworkers and more.
 Abitions of this website are to :

 1. Document the architecture of deployed computer software and systems
 2. Document where the passwords are and how to get to them (without storing the passwords or credentials themselves)